 - K5.
-We will explain why the request has been rejected and the decision will then become the final decision, in full and final settlement - K6.
-If the complainant requested the review, they then have 5 working days to confirm whether they accept or reject the final decision - K7.
+We will explain why the request has been rejected and the decision will then become the final decision, in full and final settlement of the complaint - K6.
+If the complainant's review is rejected, they then have 5 working days to confirm whether they accept or reject the final decision - K7.
 If the complainant accepts the final decision, including where a member's review request has been rejected, the case will move to our compliance stage - K8.
 If the complainant rejects the final decision, the case will be closed, and we will inform the member - K9.
-The party making the request will be unable to request another review or ask us to consider any additional evidence - K10.
+Once a review request has been rejected, the party who made the request is unable to request another review or ask us to consider any additional evidence - K10.
 Neither party has the right to view the other's review request unless the request for the decision to be reviewed has been accepted